NatyaHans/NH.github.io/_pages/about.md

 ---
 Hi!

 I am a PhD candidate in Biology Department at University of Florida.
-My work is supervised by [Dr. John Gordon Burleigh](https://biology.ufl.edu/gburleigh/).
-I am a wet lab scientist turned computational biologist to cater to my broader research interests in biology.
-I am interested in exploring questions in phylogenetics, genomics and macroevolution.
+I am a computational evolutionary biologist in [Dr. John Gordon Burleigh](https://biology.ufl.edu/gburleigh/)'s lab.

-**Biodiversity and Macroevolution:** My research involves developing statistical and computational approaches to understand the generation and maintenance of biological diversity, and studying evolutionary patterns of diversification at both the species and genomic level.
+My research involves developing statistical approaches and computational methods to understand the generation and maintenance of biological diversity, and studying evolutionary patterns of diversification at both the species and genomic level.

-**Automating the Avian tree of life:** I have been working on building easy to use perl pipelines for automating the bird tree of life.
+**Biodiversity and macroevolution**
+Details coming soon
+**Using data cloning as a technique for evaluating identifiability in diversification model** Details coming soon
+**Genomic Diversity**
+Details coming soon